John Krakauer Charitable Trust

 • Programs or capacity building for programs/nonprofits, that support the needs of single mothers in the southern Nevada region and/or the San Diego area, in which the single mothers are demonstrating clear efforts to support themselves and reach self-sufficiency;

-• Programs or scholarships that support higher education of children whose families would otherwise not be able to financially support their higher education;
+• Programs or scholarships that support higher education of children whose families would otherwise not be able to financially support their higher education (K-12 schools do not qualify);

 • Programs or capacity building for programs/nonprofits, that help non-English speaking immigrants in the southern Nevada region and/or the San Diego area who need assistance in developing a profession in the United States; and